ipfs-shipyard/ipfs-cohost/README.md

 ✔  Cohosted websites cleaned!
 ```

-### Could you do this with a few lines of bash?
+### Could you do these with a few lines of bash?

 Yes.
 All of this commands can be reproducible via bash commands.
-Please take a look at the [cohosting SPEC](https://github.com/ipfs-shipyard/cohosting/blob/master/SPEC.md) to know which `ipfs` commands are equivalent to this ones.
+Please take a look at the [cohosting SPEC](https://github.com/ipfs-shipyard/cohosting/blob/master/SPEC.md) to know which `ipfs` commands are equivalent to these ones.

 ## Install